sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2024-week2-cap-session-validation/devtoberfest2024-week2-cap-session-validation.md

 &nbsp;

+This tutorial question for todays sessions will be update after the last session for CAP Today.
+You can complete this tutorial at the end of the day after it is published with question to earn  points for the Devtoberfest Contest.

 <!-- ### Question 1

 Attend live or watch a recording of [🟢 Implement Observability in a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://community.sap.com/t5/devtoberfest/implement-observability-in-a-full-stack-cap-application-following-sap-btp/ec-p/13856106#M717).